moj-analytical-services/writing_functions_in_r/README.md

 What is a function?
 -------------------

-Functions are a way to package up bits of code to make them easy to reuse.
+Functions are a way to bundle up bits of code to make them easy to reuse.
 Base R includes numerous built-in functions and there are thousands more R functions in packages available on CRAN and elsewhere.

 Here is an example of one of the built-in R functions, `sum()`: